 - Currently, the means-tested support available through UC for the LCWRA/health element is £416.19 per month, which is in addition to, and is more than the £393.45 per month for the standard allowance for a single person over aged 25. - The Government wants to address this imbalance, by legislating to reset payment rates in UC over this Parliament, starting from April 2026.
 This will include: - Increasing the UC standard allowance for new and existing claims.
-The current rate for single claimants over 25 is £91pw and will increase to £92pw in 25/26 then jump to £98pw in 26/27 then £100 in 27/28, £103 in 28/29 and £106 in 29/30.8 - For people who already receive the UC health element the rate of the UC health element will be frozen at £97pw until 2029/2030.
+This would mean the single person 25+ rate of UC standard allowance increasing by £7 per week (pw) (from £91pw in 2024/2025 to £98pw in 2026/2027). - For people who already receive the UC health element the rate of the UC health element will be frozen at £97pw until 2029/2030.
 This could would also get the higher standard allowance, partially offsetting this reduction. - For new claims the rate of the UC health element will be reduced by £47pw (from £97pw in 2024/2025 to £50pw in 2026/2027).
-The rate of health element for new claimants will also be frozen until 2029/30.

-7 https://aims.niassembly.gov.uk/officialreport/report.aspx?&eveDate=2025/03/31&docID=434620#4871852 o For those receiving the new reduced UC health element after April 2026, those with the most severe, life-long health conditions, who have no prospect of improvement and will never be able to work, will see their incomes protected through an additional premium.
+However, this group will benefit from the higher standard allowance, which will partially offset this reduction. - For those receiving the new reduced UC health element after April 2026, those with the most severe, life-long health conditions, who have no prospect of improvement and will never be able to work, will see their incomes protected through an additional premium.
 The government will guarantee for both new and existing claims in this group that they will not need to be reassessed in future.